chameleonhead/stratrack/libs/mql-interpreter/README.md

 to be parsed correctly.

+`#property` directives are recognized as well.
+Use `preprocessWithProperties` to collect program properties before parsing.
+When using `interpret()`, the collected properties are returned in `runtime.properties`.

 After running `npm run build` you can use the `mql-interpreter` CLI to execute a file and print the resulting runtime information: